amilash/Product-Development-Process/agile_sprint_development_process.md

 #### Release Approvals

-+ Set up Go / No-Go meeting with all parties - client, engineering lead, operations lead, product manager, product owner, and client InfoSec and compliance party as needed.
++ Set up Go / No-Go meeting with all parties - Client, Engineering Lead, Operations Lead, Product Manager, Product Owner, and Client InfoSec or DevSecOps and Compliance party as needed.
 In this meeting, go over the Confluence Release Notes.
 Each party should add a comment to the Confluence Release Notes stating “I approve” if they approve of the push to production.

 #### Deployment and Validation